itobey/fddb-exporter/README.md

 - Provides a RESTful API for data retrieval and export operations
 - Interactive Swagger UI for easy API exploration and testing
 - A special API endpoint to find correlations to matching dates for checking food allergies
+- **MCP server** (opt-in) so an AI assistant can answer questions about your diary in natural language
 - **Automatic version checks** with notifications when updates are available

 # Prerequisites